pret/pokered/wla/PHASE4_PLAN.md

 Rationale:
 - `table_width` directive is RGBDS-specific — dropped with documentation
-- `REPT/ENDR` repeat macro replaced with 10 explicit `.DW .Normal` entries (since count is constant)
+- `REPT/ENDR` repeat macro replaced with 11 explicit `.DW .Normal` entries (since count is constant)
 - `assert_table_length` is RGBDS-specific — dropped with documentation
-- Local labels preserved as-is (WLA-DX supports them)
+- Local labels preserved as-is (WLA-DX supports them, verified by smoke test)

 ## 6. How `.DW` Pointers Should Be Represented in WLA-DX